 It has been said (and often required by recruitment agencies) that system administrators need to be proficient in a scripting language.
-While most of us may be comfortable using Bash (or other shell of our choice) to run command-line scripts, a powerful language such as Python can add several benefits.
+While most of us may be comfortable using Bash (or other Linux shells of our choice) to run command-line scripts, a powerful language such as Python can add several benefits.

 To begin with, Python allows us to access the tools of the command-line environment and to make use of Object Oriented Programming features (more on this later in this article).

 On top of it, learning Python can boost your career in the fields of creating desktop applications and learning data science.